asilverlight/Meta-RAG/README.md

 ## :sparkles: Contribution
 Our contributions are listed as follows:
-- **A Comprehensive Study**: We investigate a systematic study of RAG-Blender framework, marking the first comprehensive study of the model's capability to perform meta-inference by integrating information flow from multiple RAG systems.
+- **A Comprehensive Study**: We investigate a systematic study of Meta-RAG framework, marking the first comprehensive study of the model's capability to perform meta-inference by integrating information flow from multiple RAG systems.

-- **A Mathematical Model**: We first establish a mathematical model of the RAG-Blender process from an information theory perspective, preliminarily demonstrating that  RAG-Blender can effectively alleviate the uncertainty in the generation of answers.
+- **A Mathematical Model**: We first establish a mathematical model of the Meta-RAG process from an information theory perspective, preliminarily demonstrating that  Meta-RAG can effectively alleviate the uncertainty in the generation of answers.

-- **A Good Performance**: We validate the effectiveness of RAG-Blender in both "Standard" and "Self-Alignment" ensemble settings across four widely used QA benchmarks, demonstrating the significant advantages of RAG-Blender over vanilla RAG and strong baselines.
+- **A Good Performance**: We validate the effectiveness of Meta-RAG in both "Standard" and "Self-Alignment" ensemble settings across four widely used QA benchmarks, demonstrating the significant advantages of Meta-RAG over vanilla RAG and strong baselines.

-- **Full Utilization Of Diverse Information**: The experiments show that the RAG-Blender framework exhibits strong performance compared to the self-consistency method.
+- **Full Utilization Of Diverse Information**: The experiments show that the Meta-RAG framework exhibits strong performance compared to the self-consistency method.
 It can fully leverage the diversity of different systems to generate answers.

 - **More Desirable Properties**: Detailed quantitative analyses reveal that fine-tuned small LLMs can achieve ensemble performance comparable to that of fine-tuned large LLMs.
 Moreover, the ensemble paradigm demonstrates strong generalization and scalability, providing a solid foundation for exploring model ensemble in RAG scenarios in future work.

 ## :mag_right: Main Results

 We conducted a total of eight experiments.
 Due to space limitations, we only present the results of the main experiments here.
-We compared the RAG-Blender method with the standard RAG method, <a href="https://aclanthology.org/2023.emnlp-main.495.pdf">FLARE</a>, <a href="https://aclanthology.org/2023.findings-emnlp.691.pdf">SKR</a>, and <a href="https://arxiv.org/pdf/2203.11171">Self-consistency</a>.
-The results show that our RAG-Blender framework always achieves the best performance.
+We compared the Meta-RAG method with the standard RAG method, <a href="https://aclanthology.org/2023.emnlp-main.495.pdf">FLARE</a>, <a href="https://aclanthology.org/2023.findings-emnlp.691.pdf">SKR</a>, and <a href="https://arxiv.org/pdf/2203.11171">Self-consistency</a>.
+The results show that our Meta-RAG framework always achieves the best performance.

 <table>
   <thead>